delegatable/delegatable-eth/README.md

 ## Integration into a web frontend

+You can see a working web frontend at [MobyMask](https://github.com/danfinlay/MobyMask/).

+I've started assembling a useful utility for managing memberships & delegations in JS as `eth-delegatable-utils` ([npm](https://www.npmjs.com/package/eth-delegatable-utils), [github](https://github.com/danfinlay/delegatable-eth/tree/main/packages/js-eth-delegatable-utils))

 These contracts should be compatible with any signer or wallet that supports [signTypedData_v4, like MetaMask](https://docs.metamask.io/guide/signing-data.html#sign-typed-data-v4).

 You will be calling the `eth_signTypedData` method with the `V4` parameter, as seen in [the test files](./packages/hardhat/test/myTest.js).